birdfly/Tweaked-iOS-Apps/README.md

 All tweaks were obtained within their GitHub repos or by fetching the .debs via their cydia repos using [cydownload](https://github.com/borishonman/cydownload).

-Everything used to generate the injected .ipas are inside each tweak's folder. **Except** from the decrypted .ipas, which are required for proper tweak injection and sideloading on jailed devices.
+Everything used to generate the injected .ipas are inside each tweak's folder. **Except from the decrypted .ipas**, which are required for proper tweak injection and sideloading on jailed devices.
 I will decrypt them by myself once I get access to a jailbroken device or an Apple Silicon Mac.
 For now, I have to get them from trusted sources like [qnblackcat](https://github.com/qnblackcat/)´s [Decrypted-IPAs repo](https://github.com/qnblackcat/Decrypted-IPAs) and check to make sure the files are clean.